ronkok/Hurmet/docs/manual.md

 Then reopen it using the File | Open… menu choice.
 In Chrome and Edge, the save button is smart enough to re-save your work to the same file you opened earlier.
 In Firefox and Safari, the save button always works like a Save As… button.

+### Tracking Changes

+The **File…** menu contains commands that enable you to track changes:

+*   _Take a snapshot…_ will store a snapshot of the current document (not including embedded images)
+*   _Show diff…_ will display the differences between a chosen snapshot and the current document.
+*   _Delete all snapshots…_, for when you no longer need to track changes.

+Snapshots and diffs are displayed in Markdown format.

 ### Print Header